 Allbirds makes footwear from sustainable wool and other earth-friendly materials.
 The company is focused on making quality shoes and has added clothing to its product offerings.
-Long-term, Allbirds intends to become fully carbon neutral.
+Long-term, Allbirds intends to become fully carbon-neutral.
 Those who prefer eco-friendly investments may be interested in Allbirds once it goes public.

-How Allbirds got started and its journey toward going public:
+How Allbirds got started and its journey toward going public

-Allbirds has techniques for measuring its carbon footprint by looking at materials, manufacturing processes, product use (factoring in the resources for customers to wash items), end of life (landfills or other means of disposal), and transportation of products.
+Allbirds has techniques for measuring its carbon footprint by looking at materials, manufacturing processes, product use (factoring in the resources for customers to wash items), end-of-life (landfills or other means of disposal), and transportation of products.

-Here's a breakdown of Allbirds' investors and funding:
+A breakdown of Allbirds' investors and funding

 Allbirds has conducted seven rounds of fundraising since 2015.
 Here’s a quick summary of its funding rounds as shown by Crunchbase:

-- Seed Round : In 2016, Allbirds held a $2.7 million seed round.
+- 2016: A $2.7 million seed round.

-- Series C: In 2018, a $50 million raise was led by T. Rowe Price.
+- 2018: $50 million raised in a Series C round led by T. Rowe Price.

 When will Allbirds go public with an IPO?

 In a company statement, Allbirds noted that its focus has always been “doing what is best for our stakeholders (planet, people, investors) at the right time and in a way that helps the business grow in a sustainable fashion.”
 It hasn't yet revealed its IPO date or price.